This post may contain affiliate links. You can view our affiliate disclosure here.

 The Kirkland Signature Performance+ ball employs a 338 dimple pattern which helps promote a penetrating trajectory off the tee.

 The ball conforms to all USGA and R&A rules and is suitable for both competitive and recreational play.
-It’s normally sold in two 12-count boxes (24 total), so the price per ball comes it at less than $1.50.
+It’s normally sold in two 12-count boxes (24 total).

 While spin is terrific, the Performance+ isn’t the longest ball out there, and it would be nice if it wasn’t made in China.
 However, at the end of the day, it’s a proven performer that a ton of golfers are happy with.

-Wilson’s Duo Soft+ golf ball is excellent for golfers looking for a buttery soft feel, more distance, accuracy and consistency for less than $30.
+Wilson’s Duo Soft+ golf ball, which has plenty of social proof to back it up, is excellent for golfers looking for a buttery soft feel, more distance, accuracy and consistency for less than $30.

 The two-piece construction of the Duo Soft+ includes a proprietary VelocitiCOR which works to maximize energy transfer to the ball.